-(I.R.S.
-Employer

-Identification No.)

-(Zip Code)

-Class A Common Stock, par value \$0.01 per share

-Securities registered pursuant to section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Se ecurities Act.
-Yes 🗌 No 🖂 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15 $5(d)$ of the Act.
-Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 c Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Ű Indicate by check mark whether the registrant has submitted electronically and posted on its corporate W Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this c months (or for such shorter period that the registrant was required to submit and post such files).
-Yes chapter) during the preceding 12 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.4 herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accel company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting comp Exchange Act. , I C Large accelerated filer Accelerated filer Non-accelerated filer 🗵 Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗌 No 🖂 The registrant did not have a public float on the last business day of its most recently completed fiscal que market for the registrant's common equity as of such date. arter because there was no public

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-Shares outstanding as of March 11, 2016 Class A Common Stock, par value \$0.01 per share 7,150,017 Class B Non-Voting Common Stock, par value \$0.01 per share 1,061,710 DOCUMENTS INCORDOR (TOD BU DEPENDENT
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF For the fiscal year ended Decer OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) For the transition period from Commission File Number (to EQUITY BANCSH.
+(Exact name of registrant as specif Kansas (State or other jurisdiction of incorporation or organization) 72-1532188 (I.R.S.
+Employer Identification No.) 7701 East Kellogg Drive, Suite 300 Wichita, KS (Address of principal executive offices) 67207 (Zip Code) Registrant's telephone number, including • • Securities registered pursuant to Sect Title of each class Class A Common Stock, par value \$0.01 per share Name of exchange on which registered NASDAQ Stock Market LLC Securities registered pursuant to section 12(g) of the Act: None Indica ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ ate by check mark if the registrant is not required to file reports pursuant to Sec Indica 1934 ate by check mark whether the registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant we requirements for the past 90 days.
+Yes \boxtimes No \square filed by Section 13 or 15(d) of the Securities Exchange Act of requi ate by check mark whether the registrant has submitted electronically and postered to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.4 er period that the registrant was required to submit and post such files).
+Yes 05 of this chapter) during the preceding 12 months (or for such and w ate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regizill not be contained, to the best of registrant's knowledge, in definitive proxy of form 10-K or any amendment to this Form 10-K. \boxtimes ate by check mark whether the registrant is a large accelerated filer, an accelerate definitions of "large accelerated filer," "accelerated filer" and "smaller report e accelerated filer□ accelerated filer □ Accelerated filer Smaller reporting company□ Indica ate by check mark whether the registrant is a shell company (as defined in Rule e 12b-2 of the Act).
+Yes □ No ⊠ Fune 30, 2016, the last business day of the registrant's most recently complete rant's voting and non-voting common stock held by non-affiliates was \$97.3 m Indica Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
+Shares outstanding as of March 9, 2017 Class A Common Stock, par value \$0.01 per share Class B Non-Voting Common Stock, par value \$0.01 per share 11,158,545 558,227 DOCUMENTS INCORPORATED BY REFERENCE: